 We don’t allow our pain to inform what we do.
 When we are thinking in terms of comfort and happiness we tend to run from our areas of pain rather than pressing into them.
 But our pain gives us a window into some of the most intimate needs or our world.
 It also carves out tender places in our heart that help us to do our work with a genuine concern that can’t be otherwise fabricated.
 Pain is a gift that we would never choose but we should never waste.
 In an upcoming post I’m going to share about my recent experience with an unspeakable loss and how it has shaped my work.

 We should consider our unique talents and passions and think of how those can best serve others.
 There is no one in the world or in all of history with the unique experiences, interests or opportunities as you.
 It is a really special thing to be able to engage the world, to love, in a way that no one else really can.
 This form of individual expression aimed to serve our neighbor is so much better than self promotion for the sake of no one (including ourselves).
-The latter isolates us and neglects those around us, the former is walking in the fullness of our broken but magnificent humanness.
-Our next post will consider love as the motivation for our work.
+The latter isolates us and neglects those around us, the former is walking in the fullness of our broken but magnificent humanity.
+An upcoming post will consider love as the motivation for our work.

 Whatever industry you’re in, take time to reflect on the people and services that are undervalued.
 Offer encouragement where its needed and allow yourself to imagine the many unseen ways that you and your team are bringing good gifts to those you serve.